textpattern/textpattern.github.io/tags/if_last_article.md

 </txp:if_last_article>
 ~~~

 The tag will execute the contained statements if the displayed article is the last in the currently displayed list.
 It will display in both single article and article list modes.
-Should be used in an Textpattern 'article' type @@Form template@@.
+Should be used in Textpattern 'article' type [Form templates](http://docs.textpattern.io/themes/form-templates-explained).

 ## Attributes